 About the installation

-The sculpture is a 40 foot tall installation that consists of metallic structures, pipes and staircases.
+The sculpture is a 40-foot tall installation that consists of metallic structures, pipes and staircases.
 It has a range of domestic elements and appliances including a kitchen and toilets.

-Atelier Van Lieshout has created a fictional world for this piece named, ‘New Tribe’.
+Atelier Van Lieshout has created a fictional world for this piece named, ‘New Tribal Labyrinth’.
 The world consists of metal workers and their desire to return to an industrial age with simple products, social cohesion and the origins of wealth design and culture which have created a home inside of the ‘Blast Furnace’.

 Blast Furnace stems from AVL’s project New Tribal Labyrinth, which reflects on society’s dependence on a complex, globalized economy.
 The project focuses on the pillars of an alternative society inhabited by imaginary tribes: farming, industry and ritual objects.